codewars/docs/content/getting-started/registering.md

 ![languages board](./img/registering_01_choose_language.png)

-Choose whatever language you like, you want to learn, or are familiar with.
-I want to improve my skills with functional programming, and I already know a bit if Java, so I choose Scala as my initial language.
-Here you can pick any language available, your selection does not determine anything yet, and you will be always able to choose another language later, if you wish.
+Choose whatever language you like, want to learn, or are familiar with: "I want to improve my skills with functional programming, and I already know a bit if Java, so I choose Scala as my initial language".
+Here you can pick any available language.
+Your selection does not determine anything yet, and you will always be able to choose another language later, if you wish.

 ## Your first challenge